rosschapman/internetross/blog.md

 Tags: _javascript, interviews_
 6/16/20

 Lydia Hallie's list of JS interview questions are extensive and probably one of the most comprehensive resources out there.
-You get a laundry list of questions that run the gamut from basic to esoteric language featuers, and each are asked in a systematic order that builds knowledge progressively.
-It appears some modicum of pedagogy is involved, which thereofre therefore avoids that vacancy of substance typical of your JS interview questions listicle.
+The laundry list of questions runs the gamut from basic to esoteric language features, each of which progress you though various themes in what seem like meaningful sequences.
+It appears some modicum of pedagogy is involved, which therefore avoids that oft vacancy of substance typical of a listicle.

 Yesterday I was running through a block of questions with an ex-colleague and we noticed that some of the answers were a bit inchoate.
 It's so easy for meaning to drift when talking about language features especially when it comes to JS.
 Consider navigating the following taxonomy -- related to creating objects in JS -- for readers of all skill levels without specious reasoning (the kind of short-hand _you get the point_ or _close-enough_ superstitious explanation we sometimes use; which, by the way, I think greatly hindered my early career development): object, constructor, function, class, prototype, instance, static, method, `new`, `this`.
 It's quite hard but really worth being as correct as interpreting ECMAScript affords us.